DDDEastMidlandsLimited/dddem-blog/_posts/2019-08-07-digital-lincoln-post.md

 </center>
 <br/>

-Digital Lincoln members and organisers will be around at DDEM supporting the good work they are doing at promoting the communities in the East Midlands if you spot us come say hi and learn more about our community.
+Digital Lincoln members and organizers will be around at DDEM supporting the good work they are doing at promoting the communities in the East Midlands if you spot us come say hi and learn more about our community.

 <br/>